techsplot/movie-site/README.md

-# todolist-site
+# movie-site(netflix clone)
-this repository is about task management and to do list
+this repository is about movie and also movie recommendation but am yet to complete it